-- The number represents the number of RSUs that were awarded under the Stock Plan in 2023 to Mr. Alkire: 13,814 RSUs which will vest 50% upon the first anniversary of the grant and will vest 50% upon the second anniversary of the grant, provided that Mr. Alkire remains an employee of Kontoor. - Mr. Welton retired as Executive Vice President and Chief Financial Officer, and as an executive officer of our company, effective August 31, 2023.
+The number represents the number of RSUs that were awarded under the Stock Plan in 2022 to Mr. Doerr: 14,845 RSUs which will vest 50% upon the first anniversary of the grant and will vest 50% upon the second anniversary of the grant, provided that Mr. Doerr remains an employee of Kontoor. - 13.
+The number represents the target number of Kontoor PRSUs that were awarded in 2022 as a sign-on award, 50% of which related to the 2022-2024 performance cycle and 50% of which relate to the 2021-2023 performance cycle.
+The amounts reflected above are not necessarily indicative of future payouts for the PRSUs, which are not now known but will ultimately be determined based on our actual performance through the entire three-year performance cycle (and which may be higher or lower than the 200% payout level). - The number represents the number of RSUs that were awarded under the Stock Plan in 2023 to Mr. Alkire: 13,814 RSUs which will vest 50% upon the first anniversary of the grant and will vest 50% upon the second anniversary of the grant, provided that Mr. Alkire remains an employee of Kontoor. - Mr. Welton retired as Executive Vice President and Chief Financial Officer, and as an executive officer of our company, effective August 31, 2023